44 Tips & Things To Know Before Visiting Turkey

 If you’re visiting a holiday resort on the south coast during the summer months, you’ll probably track the weather for a few days before you arrive.
 The temperature you see, you’ll assume it’s correct, right?
 Wrong!

-Expect at least 5 degrees or even more – during the peak summer months, this part of Turkey is HOT.
-And it’s a dry heat and can be pretty oppressive.
-What is the best advice?
+Expect at least 5 degrees or even more—during the peak summer months, this part of Turkey is HOT.
+It’s a dry heat and can be pretty oppressive.
+The best advice?
 Always say ‘yes’ to air conditioning!

 40. Don’t Drink The Tap Water